 - Site cannot be one of our current partner organizations.

 - Site must be a nonprofit organization off campus and have at least four full-time staff members.

 - Students will still be a part of the Public Engagement Internship cohort and must attend mandatory orientation meeting and summer professional development meetings with the cohort of Public Engagement interns.

 - After being selected, students will be required to submit the following documents:

-- A letter confirming the opportunity from the supervisor.
+- A letter confirming the opportunity from their site supervisor.

 - A site agreement using Rackham’s template.